itsdarklikehell/ingress-multi-passcode-redeemer/README.md

-A tool to redeem multiple passcodes on intel map. go to: https://intel.ingress.com/ open console (in chrome its F12) paste code and let it ripp..
+A tool to redeem multiple passcodes on intel map. go to: https://intel.ingress.com/ open console (in chrome its F12) paste code from mpr.js in console and let it rip.

+to add codes to the list use : addCode("examplecode");